mui/material-ui/CONTRIBUTING.md

 If you are already familiar with TypeScript you can simply write the demo in TypeScript.
 `yarn docs:typescript:formatted` will transpile it down to JavaScript.

-If you add a TypeScript version of a demo make sure that the `enableCodeLanguageSwitch` prop on the `MarkdownDocs` is set so that this version is visible in the docs.

 ## How do I use my local distribution of material-ui in any project?